-As of the date of this Prospectus, the Emerging Markets Value Fund, the Emerging Markets Value II Fund, the Emerging Markets Large Cap Core Equity Fund, the Pacific Basin Small Companies Fund, the World Allocation 20/80 Fund, the World Allocation 40/60 Fund, the World Allocation 60/40 Fund, the World Allocation 80/20 Fund, the World Equity Fund, the World Sustainability Equity Fund, the Emerging Markets Sustainability Core Equity Fund intend to purchase a broad and diverse group of stocks traded on the principal exchanges of the Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Kuwait, Malaysia, Mexico, Peru, Philippines, Poland, Qatar, Saudi Arabia, South Africa, South Korea, Taiwan, Thailand, Turkey and United Arab Emirates.
+As of the date of this Prospectus, the Emerging Markets Value Fund, the Emerging Markets Large Cap Core Equity Fund, the Emerging Markets Large Cap Core Equity III Fund, the Pacific Basin Small Companies Fund, the World Allocation 20/80 Fund, the World Allocation 40/60 Fund, the World Allocation 60/40 Fund, the World Allocation 80/20 Fund, the World Equity Fund, the World Equity Lower Carbon ESG Screened Fund, the Emerging Markets Core Equity Lower Carbon ESG Screened Fund and the Global High Profitability Lower Carbon ESG Screened Fund intend to purchase a broad and diverse group of stocks traded on the principal exchanges of the Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Israel, Malaysia, Mexico, Peru, Philippines, Poland, Qatar, Saudi Arabia, South Africa, South Korea, Taiwan, Thailand, Turkey and United Arab Emirates.
 This is notwithstanding that the principal exchanges of some of these countries are listed in APPENDIX I. The Investment Manager reserves the right to amend this list of countries at any time.
 Any amendment to this list will be notified in the periodic reports of the Funds.
 The Investment Manager will determine in its discretion when and whether to invest in countries depending on a number of factors such as asset growth in a Fund and characteristics of each country's market.